MarcoLodini/windows365/Windows365/link/windows-cpc-os-diagnostic-data.md

 If you run into issues while exporting or deleting Windows CPC OS diagnostic data from the Azure portal, go to the Azure portal **Help + Support** blade and submit a new ticket under **Subscription Management** > **Privacy and compliance requests for Subscriptions** > **Privacy Blade and GDPR Requests**.

 > [!NOTE]
-> It can take up to 5 days to complete a Windows CPC OS diagnostic data export request.
-If you experience issues, please allow at least 7 days before opening a support ticket.
+> It can take up to five days to complete a Windows CPC OS diagnostic data export request.
+If you experience issues, please allow at least seven days before opening a support ticket.

 <!-- ########################## -->
 ## Next steps